thejasonluo/SchoolShare/README.md

 Marlena: other stuff

 Jane: Work on CSS and cleaning up HTML pages, figure out how to make the timeline work (our fancy thing that might use SVG and will look like a cloud [Dorit has to explain to me what this cloud thing is/draw me a picture]), maybe some Flasky things

+ALSO we need to figure out how we're going to add people to certain groups, like whether they're going to require someone's approval or something